All-Stars Project- Fulani Fellowship

 City Hall Fellows

 City Hall Fellows offers a systemic solution to the leadership crisis threatening American cities.
-They incentivize America’s best and brightest recent college graduates to do cities’ work by giving them firsthand experience in using local government to drive social change.
-Fellows participate in a structured, year-long, quasi-academic exploration of how their city functions and why it operates that way, complete with intensive pro bono consulting projects through which Fellows practice policy evaluation and policy-making.
-City Hall Fellows spend their service year working on high-need government-run initiatives in cities where they have personal ties.
-During their service year, each Fellow works full-time as a special project assistant for a senior local government administrator or official.
-City Hall Fellows partners with local governments across the country.
-To date, they have placed seven cohorts of Fellows and worked with three different communities: Baton Rouge, LA, Houston, TX & San Francisco, CA.
+The program provides recent college graduates with firsthand experience in local government as an apprenticeship in leadership for social change.
+Fellows participate in a structured, year-long, quasi-academic exploration of a particular city and how it operates, including intensive pro bono consulting projects by which fellows practice policy evaluation and policy-making.
+Fellows work on high-need government-run initiatives in cities where they have personal ties as full-time special project assistants for a senior local government administrator or official.
+Participating cities include Baton Rouge, Houston and San Francisco.

-For more details on the program and the application process go to: http://www.cityhallfellows.org/apply/
+For more details on the program and the application process go to: http://cityhallfellows.org/apply-mentorship/

 Congressional Hispanic Caucus Institute Public Policy Fellowship